prof-spock/SoX-Plugins-JSFX/README.md

 The JSFX-SOX software package provides JSFX (Jesusonic) plugins for being used in the Reaper DAW; they implement some of the audio processing effects from SOX.
+It is also possible to use them in any VST compatible DAW using the freely available [ReaJS VST plugin][] that is able to interpret JSFX files.

 *[SOX][]* is a command line audio processing tool for Unix, Windows and Mac OS that transforms source audio files in